 A family and a home for more than 6,400 children

 NPH Ireland supports the NPH network of homes in Latin America and the Caribbean.
 Increasingly NPH runs programmes in communities, supporting children within their own family.
-But for the many children who are without a family of their own, NPH runs homes in 9 countries: Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua and Peru.
+But for the many children who are without a family of their own, NPH runs homes in 8 countries: Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, and Peru (our centre in Nicaragua runs community-based programmes).
 They are mostly located near cities, making services and supplies easily accessible.
 At the same time, they are relatively isolated and have extensive grounds.
 This provides our children with safety and security, which they may not have experienced before joining the NPH family.

 A place to call home

 The boys and girls at NPH homes are orphaned, abandoned or disadvantaged.
 Many have suffered physical or verbal abuse.
 Often they have lived in horrible conditions.
 They may have been shuffled from one family member to another.
 Like all children, they are seeking love and security, a place they can call home.
 They are referred to NPH by family members, neighbours or government agencies.
 When they come to NPH, they range in age from new-born to teenager.
 They are told that they will never be asked to leave.

 Children at NPH homes are not available for adoption